I’m sure you’ve been in this situation before. You have started a new aquarium and are trying to decide which type of filter to use.

 Especially, fries run a significant risk of getting sucked into the intake.
 Shrimps and small invertebrates are also vulnerable to this case.

-- Performs aeration and increase the oxygen level
+- Performs aeration and increases the oxygen level

 - Usually cheap and easy-to-use